crinacimpian/mood-sweeper/README.md

 # MoodSweeper

 A twist of the MineSweeper game.
-The bombs are replaced with bad moods and you are given tips to change those moods when you encounter them.
+The bombs are replaced with moods and you are given tips to change those moods when you encounter them.

 Main  | Moods  | Positive Mood  | Navigation
 ------------- | ------------- | ------------- | -------------